Max poster

 Resistance

 The family grieves and prepares for Kyle's funeral.
-Max arrives home traumatized and aggressive.
-Justin is reluctant to connect with the dog, but Max only responds to him.
+Max, Kyle's traumatized military dog, arrives and can only be handled by Justin.
 The family debates whether to keep Max or have him euthanized.
+Justin reluctantly agrees to try working with the dog.

 Act II